awee01/Project-9/README.md

 ## Description:

 This is an application that generates a README from user input.
 Users are prompted several questions and the README is dynamically generated.
-The generated file is located in the dist folder
+The generated file is located in the dist folder.

 ## Table of Contents